trinqk/changefly-logo/README.md

 # Changefly Code Challenge

 Animated [Changefly](https://changefly.com) logo made with Flutter.
--Swipe right to see an alternative design
+You can also swipe right to see an alternative design .

-### USE AN ACTUAL DEVICE
+Try to use an actual device
 Emulators run on debug mode, causing animations to look choppy.

 ## Getting Started